-2.10 Drawings Referenced: 242769-PUR-00-XX-M2-A-0002 and 242769-PUR-00-XX-M2-A-0002 (Purcell, 2024), were provided for the purposes of compiling this report.
-They included the layout of existing site features and the proposed general arrangements for the site.
+2.10 Drawing Reference: Proposed drawings (Purcell, 2024) was provided for the purposes of compiling this report.
+It included the layout of existing site features and the proposed general arrangements for the site.

 PERSONNEL

 2.11 This report was produced by Henry Bates Dip Arb L4 (ABC) MArborA, who holds the Professional Tree Inspector (LANTRA) qualification and is a Quantified Tree Risk Assessment (QTRA) registered user.
 Henry is an Arboricultural Consultant with 16 years' experience within various sectors of arboriculture, working as a lead climbing contractor, project manager, surveyor and consultant.